-Many things can cause Hives.
-Medications such as penicillin, aspirin, or codeine can cause Hives in allergic people.
-Certain foods like shellfish, strawberries, chocolate, and blue cheese commonly trigger Hives.
-Infections such as infectious mononucleosis, urinary tract infections, colds, infected teeth or sinuses can also cause Hives.
-Only very rarely have Hives been the result of an internal disease such as an overactive thyroid.
-Occasionally physical agents such as pressure, heat, sunlight, exercise, or cold may cause Hives.
+Medications such as penicillin, aspirin, or codeine may cause Hives in people who are allergic.
+Certain foods like shellfish, strawberries, chocolate and blue cheese commonly trigger Hives.
+Infections such as infectious mononucleosis (more commonly known as “mono”), urinary tract infections, colds, infected teeth or sinuses can also cause Hives.
+Hives are rarely the result of an internal disease such as an overactive thyroid.
+Occasionally physical agents such as pressure, cold, heat, sunlight, and exercise may cause Hives.

 What are treatment options for Hives?

 First and foremost, the inciting cause should be avoided.
 Antihistamines are usually effective in treating hives.
 If your hives are persistent or not readily responding to antihistamines, testing and the use of other medication may be prescribed.